The Girl's Aunt

 The Girl's Aunt (Spanish: La tía de las muchachas) is a 1938 Mexican comedy film directed by Juan Bustillo Oro and starring Enrique Herrera, Joaquín Pardavé and Gloria Marín.
 It was shot at the Clasa Studios in Mexico City.
 The film's sets were designed by the art director Carlos Toussaint.
 It has a cross-dressing theme similar to Charley's Aunt.

 Synopsis

-After hearing that her aunt plans to marry off the woman he loves to another man, her boyfriend decides to disguise himself as the aunt to throw push him out of the scene.
+Upon learning that the woman he loves is being forced by her aunt into an arranged marriage with another man, her boyfriend devises a desperate plan.
+He decides to disguise himself as that very aunt, stepping into the role to disrupt the wedding arrangements and eliminate the rival suitor from the picture.